lmorg/murex/docs/commands/stdin.md

 * [`out`](../commands/out.md):
   Print a string to the STDOUT with a trailing new line character
 * [`pipe`](../commands/pipe.md):
-  Manage _murex_ named pipes
+  Manage Murex named pipes
 * [`runtime`](../commands/runtime.md):
-  Returns runtime information on the internal state of _murex_
+  Returns runtime information on the internal state of Murex